 "Inability to hear the same level or type of sound as people without hearing loss, typically impacting the ability to verbally communicate"

-• Then use the diagrams below to describe hearing loss and its signs and symptoms.(Print a large photo of the following diagram or use the presentation visuals in Appendix A-13.)
+• Share the diagrams below to show the signs and symptoms.
+(Print a large photo of the following diagram or use the presentation visuals in Appendix A-13.)

 SIGNS AND SYMPTOMS 4, 5, 6, 7, 8